milesChild/image-processing/ImageProcessing/README.md

 **ImageProcessingModel Interface:**

 Interface for an ImageProcessingModel which contains the operations that can be conducted on images in any model implementation.
-Implementations will have a HashMap of known images that can be operated on, and the operations which change the appearance of images will call upon a particular PPM image that is stored in the model's knownImages map.
+Implementations will have a HashMap of known images that can be operated on, and the operations which change the appearance of images will call upon a particular PPM processableImageImpl that is stored in the model's knownImages map.

 **ImageProcessingModelImpl Class:**